 The patio doors equipped on your ramp model RV provide additional ventilation and lighting as well as full access to the cargo area.
-Door glass can be raised and lowered similar to the screen door at your home.
+Door glass can be raised and lowered similarly to a residential screen door.
 The glass can also be removed for cleaning and stowing if desired.
-Remember to always lower all glass panels to their lowest position (screen open) before travel.
+Remember to always lower all glass panels to their lowest position before travel.
 The patio doors can be opened two different ways, outward for loading the cargo area or by sliding the panels for normal passage onto the ramp.
 At the top of each door set on the interior side you will find a bolt latch with release strap that locks each side into their closed position.
 Pull the release strap to unlatch and open doors outward from their closed position.
 When returning the doors to their closed position, ensure that each door has been positioned onto its sliding guide track located on the exterior at the top of each door before attempting to latch.
 When properly latched doors will slide open and closed for normal passage onto the ramp.
 For security purposes the doors can be locked from the inside only.